IoTLabs-pl/wM-Bus-Gateway-for-Supla/README.md

 ### 📶 Wi-Fi Configuration

 1. **Power up** the device with a USB cable.
 You may use your computer or a USB power adapter.
-2. **Configure your Wi-Fi network credentials** using the device's Wi-Fi access point:

-   1. Connect to the device's Wi-Fi network named `WM-BUS-GATEWAY-xxxxxx`.
+2. Connect to the device's Wi-Fi network named `WM-BUS-GATEWAY-xxxxxx`.

    > 💡 **Tip 1:**
    >  Device's web interface IP and network SSID are presented on the display connection page.

    > 💡 **Tip 2:**
    >  If you are using a mobile device, you may need to disable the mobile data connection to access the device's web interface.

-   2. Open a web browser and go to `http://191.168.4.1`
+3. Open a web browser and go to `http://191.168.4.1`
-   3. Specify your **Wi-Fi network credentials** (SSID and password) in the form.
+4. Specify your **Wi-Fi network credentials** (SSID and password) in the form.
-   4. **(Optional)** If you do not have your wM-Bus meters configured yet, you may also set **Config Mode** option to `ALWAYS ON` to be able to reach the device's web interface after it connects to your Wi-Fi network.
+5. **(Optional)** If you do not have your wM-Bus meters configured yet, you may also set **Config Mode** option to `ALWAYS ON` to be able to reach the device's web interface after it connects to your Wi-Fi network.
 Its local IP address will be shown on the display connection page.
-   5. Click **Save & Restart**.
+6. Click **Save & Restart**.
 Device will reboot and connect to your Wi-Fi network.

 ### ⏱️ Meters Configuration